KrazyManJ/XMLTK/README.md

 attribute to get it via function in parsed application to do anything you want
 - <kbd>Variables</kbd> - To get user's input data, you can use variables how you can in normal Tkinter app, just declare it in XML file and then use its name to retrieve it, and also use it in design
-- <kbd>Configuration Classes</kbd> - Just like in HTML, you can create class with attributes and then just link Widgets to apply one configuration to multiple elements
+- <kbd>Styles</kbd> - you can create style elements with attributes and then just link Widgets to apply one configuration to multiple elements

 ## Example